zulip/zulip/docs/production/export-and-import.md

 (The `-r` option lets you specify the organization to export; `''` is the default organization hosted at the Zulip server's root domain.)

-This will generate a tarred archive with a name like `/tmp/zulip-export-zcmpxfm6.tar.gz`.
+This will generate a compressed archive with a name like `/tmp/zulip-export-zcmpxfm6.tar.gz`.
 The archive contains several JSON files (containing the Zulip organization's data) as well as an archive of all the organization's uploaded files.

 ## Import into a new Zulip server